hlovatt/Concurrency-Utilities/README.md

     helloWorldPublisher ~> helloWorldSubscriber
     let helloWorldResult = helloWorldSubscriber.get ??
 "Failed!"

-Note how the arguments to `ForEachProducer` and `ReduceSubscriber` mimic those to similarly named methods in Swifts `Sequence` protocol, how `~>` is evoccotive of the process that is occuring, and how future's `get` controls execution and error reporting.
+Note how the arguments to `ForEachProducer` and `ReduceSubscriber` mimic those to similarly named methods in Swifts `Sequence` protocol, how `~>` is evocative of the process that is occurring, and how future's `get` controls execution and error reporting.

 See `ReativeStreamTests.swift` for examples.